Should you trust your intuition and gut feelings or not?

 It’s like doing a Maths question.
 Intuition would tell us immediately what is the best method to use to solve the question.
 Thoughts, on the other hand, will get us to compare different methods and see which one makes more sense to use.

 Like I was in New York once.
 Right in the beginning, I was told by my intuition to watch the Broadway play, Orphans.
 But it was interrupted by my thoughts.
 My mind kept asking, “Should I watch Orphans?
 Is it the right show for me to watch?
 Perhaps I should watch a musical instead.”
-So I sat there in the cold at the steps of TKTS, trying to figure out what show to watch.
+So I sat there in the cold at the steps of TKTS, trying to figure out what shows to watch.

 If you can’t tell intuition and thoughts apart, ask yourself: